 Authorship Tags

-A small, parseable convention for describing the provenance of published text.
+A small, parseable convention for describing the provenance of a published work.

 Summary